 Mobile robotics to your construction site

-Factory-On-The-Fly can be configured to perform a broad range of different manufacturing tasks – from formwork production to reinforcement bending to sheet cutting, we have a solution for your production need.
+Factory-On-The-Fly can be configured to perform a broad range of different manufacturing tasks from formwork production to reinforcement bending to sheet cutting.
 By automating the manufacturing of products with custom dimensions at robotic speed, Factory-On-The-Fly helps you save costs on labor-intensive processes.

 Robotic Hot-wire Cutting